TonyTromp/ifi-tidal-connect-docker/README.md

 # Tidal Connect Docker image (for RaspberryPi)

 Image based on https://github.com/shawaj/ifi-tidal-release and https://github.com/seniorgod/ifi-tidal-release.
-Please visit https://www.raspberrypi.org/forums/viewtopic.php?t=297771 for full information on the backround of this project.
+Please visit https://www.raspberrypi.org/forums/viewtopic.php?t=297771 for full information on the background of this project.

 # Why this Docker Port